-under the family law act, both spouses have a duty to support and maintain each other
+Under the Family Law Act, both spouses must support and maintain each other

-There are two kinds of financial support that is related to divorce.
+There are two kinds of financial support that are related to divorce.
 These are the child maintenance and the spousal maintenance under the Family Law Act 1975.
-A child support is also found in Child Support (Assessment) Act 1989.
+Child support is also found in Child Support (Assessment) Act 1989.
 However, for purposes of this article, we will focus on the one that is provided under Family Law Act 1975.

-Your right to receive spousal maintenance from your former husband or wife may still be exercised even if the marriage is already terminated or dissolved by reason of divorce order or nullity of marriage.
+Your right to receive spousal maintenance from your former husband or wife may still be exercised even if the marriage is already terminated or dissolved because of a divorce order or nullity of marriage.

-The law is specific on the proper person that may be allowed to file an application for financial support for a child.
+The law is specific to the proper person that may be allowed to apply for financial support for a child.
 Under the Family Law Act 1975, either or both of the child’s parent; or the child; or the grandparent of the child; or any other person concerned with the care, welfare or development of the child may apply for a child maintenance order.

-If the child is under guardianship or in the care of a person under the child welfare law, only the following persons may be allowed to file an application for support:
+If the child is under guardianship or in the care of a person under the child welfare law, only the following persons may be allowed to apply for support: